montagejs/montagejs.org/docs/hello-montagejs.md

 ## Before You Begin

 Be sure you have set up MontageJS development as instructed in [Getting Started with MontageJS](http://montagejs.org/docs/montagejs-setup.html).
-You must have node.js, npm, and Minit (the MontageJS initializer command line tool) installed to complete this tutorial.
+You must have node.js, npm, and minit (the MontageJS initializer command line tool) installed to complete this tutorial.
 You also need a text editor and a recent stable release of Google Chrome, Safari, or Firefox.

 ## Create a New Project

->**Note:** If you have already created a new project and are using Minit to serve your project, you can skip this section and continue with "MontageJS Basics."
+>**Note:** If you have already created a new project and are using minit to serve your project, you can skip this section and continue with "MontageJS Basics."

 1. Open a Terminal window or Command Prompt and type: